softworkz/emby-wiki/Getting-your-plug-in-in-the-catalog.md

 After you have developed a plug-in for Emby, the next step is to get it into the catalog so users can install it.
 Please be sure your plug-in adheres to our [Development Policy](Development-Policy) before placing it in the catalog.
 It will be removed by an administrator if it violates this policy.

-- First, request a developer id from the MB team by emailing admin AT mediabrowser3 DOT com or posting in the dev forum that you are ready to publish.
+- First, request a developer id from the MB team by sending a PM to ebr or posting in the dev forum that you are ready to publish.

 - Once you have your credentials you'll need to go to: http://www.mb3admin.com/admin/ and login with the user and password you were provided.